 Final Thoughts: Is NordLynx Really Good?

-I dare say that at this point of time, for those who've been unhappy with VPN speeds in general – this is the solution you need.
-The best part of all is that NordVPN prices are very reasonable and you can sign up for their three-year plan for as little as $3.49 per month.
+I dare say that at this point in time, for those who've been unhappy with VPN speeds in general – this is the solution you need.
+The best part of all is that NordVPN prices are very reasonable and you can sign up for their two-year plan for as little as $3.99 per month.

 This is definitely my go-to VPN at the current point in time, no questions about it.